aibazhang/tiny-mindmap/README.md

 ## Caution

-- Execute `git pull` before you add news `.md` files from the second time.
+- Execute `git pull` before you add new `.md` files after the second time.